ngnmai/patterrecognition-and-ml-projects/README.md

 # patterrecognition-and-ml-projects
 Some projects from the courses Introduction to Pattern Recognition and Machine learning.
-The projects are mainly about dealing with the Cifar10 dataset using different classifications.
+The projects are mainly about dealing with the Cifar10 dataset using different classifications and with the GYM Open AI using reinforcement learning.